worsco/ocp4-exp01-initcont/README.md

 ## Design

-A kubernete's statefulset, volumeClaimTemplate, and an initContainer will be used to fulfill our use-case.
+A statefulset, volumeClaimTemplate, and an initContainer will be used to fulfill our use-case.
-Two containers will be built -- the initContainer and an application container.
+Two containers will be built -- an initContainer and the application container.
 The initContainer has the logic to connect to AWS S3 and will 'sync' the large binary files to the PV.
 The application container, in this experiment, is python flask web application.
+Both containers will use the same base image from Red Hat: `registry.redhat.io/rhscl/python-36-rhel7`.

 ### Architecture Diagram